 When & Where to Meet

 Meeting time will be in your confirmation email (9am or 10am) at our office in the Salt River Canyon.
-Mile Marker 293 on Highway 60/77 between Globe and Show Low at the bottom of the Salt River Canyon
+Mile Marker 293 on Highway 60/77 between Globe and Show Low at the bottom of the Salt River Canyon.
+Directions & Maps

-10:00 AM: Disembark for an awesome first day on the Salt River!
+– Get geared up and embark for an awesome day on the Salt River!

-4:00 PM: Return to your car, change clothes, look at pictures of your trip!
+4:30 PM: Back at our office: change clothes, look at pictures of your trip and say your goodbyes!

-6:30 PM: Dinner is served!
-After eating relax by the fire, hike around, gaze at the stars
+6:00 PM: Dinner is served!
+Afterwards, relax by the fire, hike around, gaze at the stars.